ravijanjam/qkw/README.md

 For example:

-> In different environments, say in linux flavors, one might be **repeating the same functionality, but with a different set of commands or their variations**.
+> In different environments, say in linux flavors, one might be **repeating identical functionality with the same tag in different environments, but with a different set of commands or their variations in the backend**.

 One of the first things a user would like to do in linux is to have their _bashrc_ configured with their personal set of commands.
 Using this tool it becomes easy, by saving under two C-tables, say one for _ubuntu_, and one for _opensuse_.
 It's enough if the end user just retrieves and executes(sources) the tag bashrc.

 <br>